Calin Tarau 1, William G. Anderson 2, and Christopher J. Peters 3

 Feature 1 (Transit): During transit, the objective is to have the heat rejected to the secondary condenser at a lower temperature than the operating temperature, while allowing the Stirling to be turned OFF (the compressed air cooling simulating the Stirling was shut OFF during this portion of the test).
 The transit steady-state temperature profile is the dark blue bars in Figure 6.
 The reservoir temperature is 105°C, and the heat pipe operating temperature is 791°C. The temperatures at TC10, 11 and 12 are high, indicating that the power is removed by the radiator.
 The radiator is oversized, so there is a drop in temperature from 10 to 12°C.

-Feature 2 (Pre-Cooling): The objective during pre-cooling is to run the Stirling to drop the temperature of the entire system (including the GPHSs in the real system), prior to entry in Venus atmosphere.
+Feature 2 (Pre-Cooling): The objective during pre-cooling is to run the Stirling to drop the temperature of the entire system (including the GPHSs in the real system), prior to entry in the Venus atmosphere.
 The Stirling is turned ON (compressed air cooling is turned ON), and the reservoir is colder than normal.
 This context allows the Stirling to be run at a lower temperature than normal.
 The pre-cooling steady-state temperature profile is the dark red bars in Figure 6.
 The reservoir temperature is 54°C, and the heat pipe operating temperature is 772°C. In Figure 6, the temperatures at TC2, TC3, and TC4 are fairly high, while the secondary condenser (radiator) temperature are low, so very little heat is removed by the radiator.

-Feature 3 (Operation on Venus): Once the system lands on Venus, the NCG reservoir temperature will heat up to the ambient temperature increasing the operating temperature of the system before the second condenser operates.
+Feature 3 (Operation on Venus): Once the system lands on Venus, the NCG reservoir temperature will heat up to the ambient temperature increases the operating temperature of the system before the second condenser operates.
 The yellow bars in Figure 6 shows the steady-state temperature profile during simulated operation on Venus; where the compressed air cooling is turned ON to simulate the Stirling system heat removal.
-The reservoir temperature is 460°C, and the heat pipe operating temperature is 850°C. During normal operation, the temperature TC1, TC2, and TC3 are high.
+The reservoir temperature is 460°C, and the heat pipe operating temperature is 850°C. During normal operation, the temperatures TC1, TC2, and TC3 are high.
 The radiator temperature TC10, TC 11, and TC 12 are low, indicating that all of the heat is removed from the primary condenser (the simulated Stirling system).

 Feature 4 (Stoppage on Venus): When the Stirling system is shut OFF on Venus, the temperature increases enough to uncover the secondary condenser (radiator), so that heat can still be removed from the GPHSs.
 The steady-state temperature profile for this case is the light blue bars in Figure 6.
 The reservoir temperature is 459°C, and the heat pipe operating temperature is 860°C. Increasing the temperature by about 10°C increases the sodium saturation pressure by enough to drive the NCG gas front back, activating the secondary radiator.